vmmc2/vmmc2/README.md

 --------------------------------------------------------------------------------

 ### About myself
-* __I have obtained my Bachelors Degree in Computer Engineering at Universidade Federal de Pernambuco (UFPE), located in Brazil.__
+* __I have obtained my BsC Degree in Computer Engineering at Universidade Federal de Pernambuco (UFPE), located in Brazil.__
 * __Currently looking for a MsC or PhD program specialized in Compilers and Programming Languages.__
 * __My main interests in Computer Science are primarily but not restricted to:__
   * __Algorithms & Data Structures__